iTwin/pcf/README.md

 # What you should know

 * Nodes
-    * The following Entities cannot be deleted from your iModel once created: Partitions, Models.
+    * The following entity class cannot be deleted from your iModel once created: Subject, Partition, Model.
-    * A new Model would be created if you have modified the key of ModelNode.
+    * A new Subject/Model would be created if you have modified the key of Subject/ModelNode.
 * Dynamic Schema
     * Only Primitive EC Properties can be added to DMO.classProps.
     * EC Properties defined in DMO.classProps can only be added, not deleted.